mkai5/AutoOmm/README.md

 Simply clone this GitHub repository, compile it from the terminal using either the included make file (and either the command 'make' or 'make prayer-wheel') or compiler of choice, and run the resulting program.

-Alternatively, a direct download of the executable is available here: https://goo.gl/VBqqCB

 ## Versioning

 This is Version 1.1, published on 9.3.2018.